Open Source · Apache 2.0

 Terminal

-$ warden policy edit
+$ immunity policy edit

 Manual YAML